 The personality of Carlota Akaneya began to develop with a clear commitment to a traditional and genuine Japanese cuisine, plus the incorporation of Natsumi Tomita to the staff shortly before the opening.
-These early years also served as the school for future head of kitchen Kokoro Pera.

 The beginnings of Carlota Akaneya were difficult.
 The first fully booked night surprised them with Albert Adrià sitting for dinner and leaving the place without eating.
 "It was a disaster", Ignasi laments.
 However, word of mouth followed and brought celebrities like FC Barcelona soccer player Andrés Iniesta and El Bulli's chef Ferran Adrià much earlier than desired.

 Albert Adrià invited Carlota Akaneya to TICKETS to learn from the inner workings of his establishment.
 "That evening we learned more than in 24 months working", they confess.
 Since then, Carlota Akaneya opens only in the evenings and spends the day preparing the mise-en-scène.